Acupuncture for the Treatment of Chemotherapy-Induced Side Effects in Dogs with Lymphoma

 What are the benefits?

-If enrolled into the trial, your pet will be assigned into one of two groups.
-If assigned into the acupuncture group, all acupuncture treatments will be performed as part of the clinical study without any charge to you.
+If enrolled in the trial, your pet will be assigned to one of two groups.
+If assigned to the acupuncture group, all acupuncture treatments will be performed as part of the clinical study without any charge to you.
 For all patients, the costs of specific blood work analyses that are routinely performed during chemotherapy will also be included as part of the clinical trial, with no charge to you.
 All patients will receive standard of care chemotherapy.

 Who should we contact?

-Currently, patients enrolled in this clinical trial are receiving chemotherapy at NorthStar Vets, in Robbinsville, NJ.
-Please contact the staff at Dr. Pope’s office, or NorthStar Vets Oncology for more information on how to enroll.
-Please visit the following link for more information;
+Currently, patients enrolled in this clinical trial are receiving chemotherapy at NorthStar Vets in Robbinsville, NJ.
+Please contact the staff at Dr. Pope’s office or NorthStar Vets Oncology for more information on how to enroll.
+Please click here for more information.